molily/molily.de/_posts/2020-11-21-testing-angular.md

 ### Form submission failure

-We have already tested the [successful form submission](#successful-form-submission).
+We have already tested the successful form submission.
 Now let us test the form submission failure.

+<aside class="margin-note">Reasons for failure</aside>

 Despite correct input, the submission may fail for several reasons: